-Anecdotal information suggests that catches of sand flounder are currently better in the northern part of FLA 3 - around Timaru.
-Commercial fishers have reported high abundance of yellow-belly founders in Lake Ellesmere.
+Anecdotal information suggests that catches of sand flounder are currently better in the central part of FLA 3 - around Timaru.
+Commercial fishers have reported high abundance of yellowbelly founders in Lake Ellesmere and lemon sole off the South Otago coast.
 Commercial landing data provides support for the anecdotal information about regional variation in abundance.
 The data illustrates that there have been historically higher landings in the southern part of FLA 3 (mainly the Otago and Southland coastal areas), although the north-south distribution of catch has fluctuated from year-to-year.
 The fluctuation may reflect the natural seasonal variability of flatfish.